valeriap/diego-release/README.md

 These instructions assume that AWS has been configured with a Cloud Foundry deployed using [these instructions](https://github.com/cloudfoundry-incubator/diego-ci).

-When setting up AWS with [these](https://github.com/cloudfoundry-incubator/diego-ci/blob/master/README.md#aws-requirements) instructions, `$DEPLOYMENT_DIR` was created.
+For those instruction, [when setting up AWS](https://github.com/cloudfoundry-incubator/diego-ci/blob/master/README.md#aws-requirements), `$DEPLOYMENT_DIR` was created.
+This variable is continued to be used in these docs.

-**All the following commands it is assumed are run from this repository.**
+**NOTE: All the following commands should be run from this repository.**

-### Strip CF yaml to a diego-cf-yml
+### Strip `cf.yml` down for Diego
 ```
 spiff merge manifest-generation/config-from-cf.yml \
             manifest-generation/config-from-cf-internal.yml \